Tritax EuroBox

-Tritax EuroBox plc is a property company investing in distribution centres across Europe.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Tritax EuroBox plc is a British property investment company that invests in distribution centres across Europe.
+It was listed on the London Stock Exchange until it was acquired by Brookfield Asset Management in December 2024.

 History

 The company is managed by Tritax, a property management business, formed in 1995.
 It was the subject of an initial public offering raising £300 million in July 2018.
 It raised a further £170 million in September 2021.

 Operations

 The company owns, on behalf of its lessees, distribution centres across Europe the most significant of which is a large facility for the Spanish retailer, Mango, in Barcelona.
 The company's portfolio was valued at £1.8 billion as at 30 September 2022.

+In September 2022, Tritax announced that the company had appointed Phil Redding, a previous partner at Tritax, to be fund manager of the company.

+British property investment company Segro made a takeover offer for Tritax in September 2024, but was outbid the following month by Canada's Brookfield Asset Management for an enterprise value of £1.1 billion.
+The transaction was approved by the court on 6 December 2024, thereby allowing the deal to be completed.